ShobiStassen/VIA/README.md

 [*scRNA-seq Hematopoiesis*](https://github.com/ShobiStassen/VIA/blob/master/Jupyter%20Notebooks/ViaJupyter_scRNA_Hematopoiesis.ipynb) | Human hematopoiesis (5780 cells) | [CD34 scRNA-seq](https://github.com/ShobiStassen/VIA/tree/master/Datasets) | Setty et al. (2019)
 ## Examples

-The examples below show how to run VIA on generic connected and disconnected data.
-They also highlight a few difference in calling VIA when using Windows versus Linux.
+The examples below show how to run VIA on generic connected and disconnected data using wrapper functions and serve as a check for your installation.
+For more detailed guidelines on running VIA and plotting the results, please use the Notebooks.
+We also highlight a few difference in calling VIA when using Windows versus Linux.
 The data for the Jupyter Notebooks and Examples are available in the [Datasets folder](https://github.com/ShobiStassen/VIA/tree/master/Datasets) (smaller files) with larger datasets [here](https://drive.google.com/drive/folders/1WQSZeNixUAB1Sm0Xf68ZnSLQXyep936l?usp=sharing).

-We also provide a [test script](https://github.com/ShobiStassen/VIA/blob/master/test_pyVIA.py) for some of the examples, please change the foldername accordingly to the folder containing relevant data files
+A [test script](https://github.com/ShobiStassen/VIA/blob/master/test_pyVIA.py) is available for some of the different datasets, please change the foldername accordingly to the folder containing relevant data files

 * 1.a Toy Data (multifurcation) [Multifurcation Jupyter NB](https://github.com/ShobiStassen/VIA/blob/master/Jupyter%20Notebooks/ViaJupyter_Toy_Multifurcating.ipynb)
 * 1.b Toy Data (disconnected) [Disconnected Jupyter NB](https://github.com/ShobiStassen/VIA/blob/master/Jupyter%20Notebooks/ViaJupyter_Toy_Disconnected.ipynb)